mrehkopf/vcs/README.md

 Ctrl + O ................
 Toggle the output overlay on/off.

-Shift + 1 to 9 ..........
+Ctrl + 1 to 9 ...........
 Shortcuts for the input resolution buttons on the
                           control panel's Input tab.

+Alt + Shift + Arrows ....
+Adjust the capture's video position horizontally
+                          and vertically.
 ```

 ## Command-line